Fairness-enhancing mixed effects deep learning improves fairness on in- and out-of-distribution clustered (non-iid) data: Methods

-To test how well the proposed framework would generalize to data from a different sector (healthcare rather than finance) and regression rather than classification, we used the\textit{ Heritage Health dataset}.
+To test how well the proposed framework would generalize to data from a different sector (healthcare rather than finance) and regression rather than classification, we used the\textit{ Heritage Health dataset} \cite{heritage_health_2011}.
 This dataset contains healthcare insurance claims for patients affiliated with the California-based Heritage Provider Network.
-These records were aggregated into a yearly summary of all claims per patient, comprising 19 features (e.g., age, number of claims, place of service, specialty).
+These records were aggregated into a yearly summary of all claims per patient, comprising 19 features (e.g., age, number of claims, place of service, clinical specialty).
 These summary records cover 76,013 patients.
 The target is the number of days spent in the hospital in the following year.
-The sensitive variables are \textit{age} bracket (0-29, 30-49, 50-69, 70-79, 80+) and \textit{sex} (male, female, NA), while the primary healthcare provider (2708 total providers) is the random effect.
+The sensitive variables are \textit{Age} bracket (0-29, 30-49, 50-69, 70-79, 80+) and \textit{Sex} (male, female, NA), while the primary healthcare provider (2708 total providers) is the random effect.
+Table \ref{tab:HH_demographic_subset} presents the key demographic aspects of the Heritage Health dataset (Full demographics in Supplemental Tables S4-S7).